THE JOURNAL | WHAT'S ON

 FROM 25TH JANUARY

 This ancient walled garden, tucked next to the banks of the Thames, benefits from a unique microclimate that ushers in spring unusually early each year.
 Open from the 25th January, those seeking the first signs of the new season should head to Chelsea to discover the garden's 120 species of snowdrop as well as hellebores, primroses and daffodils galore.
+A short walk from Number Sixteen, this 30-minute stroll will take you through some of Chelsea's prettiest residential streets.

 66 Royal Hospital Road, Chelsea, London SW3 4HS